balak4/Optimizing-Evac-Routes/README.md

-# Optimizing Evacuation Routes using Real-Time Traffic Information
+# Optimizing Evacuation Routes using Real-Time Data on Road Conditions

 ## Overview